-- “Commit” has a number of statements that you are asked to respond to based on 11 key areas of your relationship.
+- You individually complete a Commit Inventory Activity which has a number of statements that you are asked to respond to, based on 11 key areas of your relationship.

 - This confidential session takes approximately two to three hours.

-- The couple will guide you through your responses & graph in a safe and non-judgemental environment.
+- The Marriage Educators will guide you through your responses & graph in a safe and non-judgemental environment.

 - They offer guidance, support & practical suggestions.

 “The wide variety of statements really helped to bring up every topic possible.
 This was great as it allowed conversations to begin and discussions to occur ensuring we are both on the same page.
 The facilitators were amazing.
-We were a bit nervous going in and not knowing what to expect, but they welcomed us in and made us feel at ease.” –Engaged Couple’s Feedback March 2018
+We were a bit nervous going in and not knowing what to expect, but they welcomed us in and made us feel at ease.” – Engaged Couple’s Feedback

-- Central themes covered: Exploring our Origins, Building a Shared Understanding of Marriage, Sharing Ourselves – Intimate Communication, Coping with Difference – Managing Conflict, Intimacy/Sexuality – Giving Love, Giving Life, To Have and to Hold – the Sacrament of Christian Marriage.
+- Central themes covered: Exploring our Origins, Building a Shared Understanding of Marriage, making Marriage as our Mission, Sharing Ourselves – Intimate Communication, Coping with Difference – Managing Conflict, Intimacy/Sexuality – Giving Love, Giving Life, To Have and to Hold – the Sacrament of Christian Marriage.

 - At the end of your course you will receive a completion certificate.

-“I especially liked “Love is a Decision”, I feel better equipped and eager to put all these materials into practise.
-I am confident that if we follow the guidelines we will have a successful marriage” – Engaged Couple’s Feedback March 2018
+“I especially liked this course, I feel better equipped and eager to put all these materials into practise.
+I am confident that if we follow the guidelines we will have a successful marriage” – Engaged Couple’s Feedback